Chiropractors

 Not all of medicine is bad, but many branches are like blood letting in 1800 AD

-There are a large number of medical profession which are wonderful and useful for humanity.
-An injury in an accident which results in an open wound will be stitched together by a surgeon.
-Or if by accident you get a sharp object inserted in your body; removal of that object with minimum damage is an extraordinary skill, and we need great surgeons for it.
+There are good parts in the medical profession which are wonderful and useful for humanity.
+Trauma care, or ain injury in an accident which results in an open wound will be stitched together by a surgeon.
+Or if by accident you get a sharp object inserted in your body; removal of that object with minimum damage and anesthesia (to avoid pain) is an extraordinary skill, and we need great surgeons for it.
 That is a great use of medicine-it is obvious, clear and there isn't much "hidden high tech science" behind it.

 Taking care of physical damage to the body due to an accident is probably the most useful part of medicine.
-The profession of surgery was started by barbers; and good skill with the knife (to take out a sharp object from the body, a splinter, a bullet, etc) is a very wonderful ability to have.
 Same with sewing up a gash or wound-there are lots of technologies to make the process easier and less painful for the patient.

-My point in this post is to show you the problems in the few (normally called "cutting edge") areas where it is clear that medics don't have a clue.
+My point in this article is to show you the problems in the areas (normally called "cutting edge") where it is clear that medics don't have a clue.
 But overall, medicine remains a very useful specialization to develop for humanity-but the progress needs to be slow and measured, never fast and innovative-these buzzwords are not for medicine or serious medics.
-Treating live animals (humans) is a hard thing, much harder than making aero planes or internet websites, and it should be done with care-accumulating sure progress, discarding the negative therapies and uses, to make medicine really take the form of engineering the human body-like repairing a car.
+Treating live animals (humans) is a hard thing, much harder than making airplanes or internet websites, and it should be done with care-accumulating sure progress, discarding the negative therapies and uses, to make medicine really take the form of engineering the human body-like repairing a car.
 Right now there is a lot of pretense to look at the body like a car-but I am afraid a lot of procedures done by medicine are not thorough.
 The lesson is to avoid cutting edge, not obvious therapies and cures; go for the small, sure therapies and cures which have survived 30 or 50 years of testing.
-I think in 50 years dentists might be doing something entirely different from what they are doing now...and I hope that the profession actually dies in the next 50 years, just like blood-letting did in 1840.
+I think in 50 years dentists might be doing something entirely different from what they are doing now...

-Most of these professions mentioned above-kinesiology, chiropractic, dentistry are what blood letting was in 1800.
+Most of these professions mentioned above-kinesiology, chiropractic, dentistry are what blood letting or tobacco smoke enemas were in 1800.
 They have elaborate 3-5 year programs of getting "degrees" so you look like a professional; all they are is a training in practices which don't work in real life (exactly like blood letting).
-But the young students in them don't know any better; the marketing of the establishment (the ones who already have these useless degrees) makes hordes of new, young people join these departments in the hope of getting rich, rarely do they join these professions nowadays to serve humanity (as it should be).
+But the young students in them don't know any better; the marketing of the establishment (the ones who already have these useless degrees) makes hordes of new, young people join these departments in the hope of getting rich fast.
 The end result is that these kids have spend 5 years of their valuable life learning something which is of little value.
 In 2200AD, humanity will look at these practices just as shockingly as we look at blood letting.
 When you are doing something foolish in the present, it is very hard to realize it.
 Our only hope is that over time (think centuries, not decades) we get rid of the useless professions faster than giving birth to new ones.